sdiehl/wiwinwlh/tutorial.md

 into the evaluation model and the runtime.
 A lot of industrial codebases have a policy of marking all constructors as strict default or enabling [StrictData] to prevent space leaks.
-If Haskell were being designed from scratch it probably would not be chose laziness as the default model.
+If Haskell were being designed from scratch it probably would not choose laziness as the default model.
 Future implementations of Haskell compilers would also probably also not choose this point in the design space if given the option of breaking with the language specification.